-Table 17 describes some of the common switch-related problems that you might encounter when using the Remote Mirror Option.
+Table 16 describes some of the common switch-related problems that you might encounter when using the Remote Mirror Option.
 The troubleshooting information provided relates to switches that are supported for use with DS4000 Storage Manager.
-For a list of supported switches, see the IBM TotalStorage DS4000 Storage Manager Version 9 Installation and Support Guide that is appropriate for your operating system.
+For a list of supported switches, see the IBM System Storage DS4000 Storage Manager Version 9 Installation and Support Guide for your operating system.